 As we look forward to the president’s signature on this long-awaited bill, I celebrate alongside Scotty, Kim and the millions of Americans affected by rare diseases and mental illness.
 With this funding, we have an opportunity to literally change lives.
 But we also recognize that we have miles to go for the cure, and I will continue to fight alongside them until that cure is delivered.

 — Jeff Denham is a local farmer, small businessman, veteran and the U.S. representative for California’s 10th district.Read More

 Washington, DC 20515

 Congressman Jeff Denham represents the 10th District of California in the U.S. House of Representatives.
 His district includes all of Stanislaus County and part of San Joaquin County.
-He was first elected to Congress in 2010, and is currently serving a second term in the 113th Congress.
+He was first elected to Congress in 2010, and is currently serving a third term in the 114th Congress.

 Rep. Denham’s public service career began with the U.S. Air Force, where he served for 16 years between active duty and reserve status.
 He fought in Operation Desert Storm and Operation Restore Hope in Iraq and Somalia, respectively.

 After graduating from Cal Poly San Luis Obispo, Rep. Denham worked in the agriculture industry as an almond rancher and entrepreneur.
 He understands the critical importance of agriculture business in cultivating California’s economy and maintaining employment.